-For only adding about 5 – 10% to your production cost, you can include a custom printed design to the inside of your box.
+For only an additional 5 – 10% to your production cost, you can include a custom printed design to your box interior.

-With the growing popularity of sharing unboxing experiences online, a personalized design inside your package is a cost-effective way to leave a striking and lasting impression.
+With the growing popularity with online unboxing experiences, personalized design interior is a cost-effective strategy for a lasting impression.

 There is nothing like a printed pattern to showcase a sleek and minimal brand design.
 Don’t be fooled by its luxurious appearance!

 Printed patterns can be achieved with Offset or Digital printing with Full-Color CMYK.
 What does that mean?
 No additional cost required!
 You don’t need PMS Color nor any special paper & ink to achieve this look.